Bertrand256/dash-masternode-tool/doc/config-masternodes-b.md

 #### Step 5

-Enter the collateral related information as described [here](config-masternodes-a.md#entering-the-collateral-related-information).
+Enter information related to the collateral as described [here](config-masternodes-a.md#entering-information-on-the-collateral).
 ![New masternode configuration steps](img/conf-masternodes-b-1.png)

 ### Changing the configuration of your Dash daemon